luispengler/me/content/blog/practice-understanding-gans.md

 ```
 ![MNIST Dataset](https://github.com/luispengler/me/blob/main/static/blog/practice-understanding-gans/x_train[0].png?raw=true)

-Now that you understood we are working with 28x28 images, time to define the output dimensions to our generator/input dimensions to our discriminator.
+Now that you understood we are working with 28x28 images, it is time to define the output dimensions to our generator/input dimensions to our discriminator.
 That is saying they will be working with 28x28 images.

 Notice we are also defining channels below.
 It is equal to one because we want to work with only one channel of color.
 If we wanted RGB (Red, Green, Blue), we would define channels equal to 3.
 ```python {linenos=true}